Analysis: Robinhood CEO's U.S. lawmaker grilling spotlights broker's hidden risks

 “Nothing I heard today suggests that Robinhood was prepared for its margin calls.
 No responsible broker-dealer would make abrupt, ad-hoc trading halts the cornerstone of its liquidity risk management program,” said Joseph Cisewski, special counsel at Washington think-tank Better Markets.

-A spokeswoman for Robinhood did not immediately respond to a request for comment.

-The capital call that Robinhood faced was due to the standard two-day processing time required for trades to settle.
-Brokerages are required to post collateral with clearinghouses to guarantee the trade in case either party defaults before settlement.
+The capital call that Robinhood faced was due to the standard two-day processing time for settling trades.
+Brokerages are required to post collateral with clearing-houses to guarantee a trade in case either party defaults before settlement.

 Robinhood’s Jan.
-28 collateral requirement was a 10-fold jump on its Jan.
+28 collateral call was a 10-fold jump on its Jan.
 25 requirement, Tenev said.
-By restricting trading, Robinhood was able to slash it to $737 million.
+By restricting trading, it was able to slash that sum to $1.4 billion.
+As Robinhood already had $696 million on deposit with its clearinghouse, it transferred another $737 million to meet the call, he said.

+Other major brokerages such as Charles Schwab & Co and TD Ameritrade did not restrict buying in affected stocks.

-Tenev appeared to contradict himself during the hearing, stating several times that Robinhood did not experience a liquidity crisis and that it had raised money for future collateral demands, only to concede later that the trading app was forced to restrict buying because it did not have the $3 billion.
+Tenev appeared to contradict himself during the hearing, stating several times that Robinhood did not experience a liquidity crisis and that it had raised the $3.4 billion for future collateral demands, only to concede later that the trading app had to restrict buying because it did not have the $3 billion.

-“The clearing house mechanism is in place ... to build financial system stability.
-That is something we will be looking at to ensure everything functioned as intended,” U.S. Securities and Exchange Commissioner Hester Peirce said in an interview last week.
+“The clearing house mechanism is in place... to build financial system stability.
+That is something we will be looking at to ensure everything functioned as intended,” Securities and Exchange Commissioner Hester Peirce said in an interview last week.

 ROBINHOOD SELF-CLEARING

-The Depository Trust & Clearing Corp, the clearing house which called for the $3 billion in collateral, said in written testimony that clearing brokers should not be taken by surprise because its rules and methodologies are public and transparent.
+The Depository Trust & Clearing Corp, the clearing house that called for the $3 billion, implied in written testimony that clearing brokers should be aware of their obligations.

-It said it provides calculators and tools that allow brokers to “monitor their risk in near real-time” and to estimate requirements for hypothetical scenarios.
+It said they have access to its rules and methodologies, which are public and transparent, and that it provides calculators and tools that allow brokers to “monitor their risk in near real-time” and to estimate requirements for hypothetical scenarios.

 Robinhood’s decision in 2018 to launch its own clearing broker to process trades may have exacerbated its financial burden on Jan.
 28, some market structure experts said.

-The structure allowed it to cut costs by eliminating its external clearing broker, which acted as a middleman between it and the clearinghouse, but that meant Robinhood was also assuming total responsibility for the capital calls in times of volatility.
+The change allowed it to cut costs by eliminating its external clearing broker, which acted as a middleman between it and the clearinghouse.
+But that meant Robinhood was also assuming total responsibility for the capital calls in times of volatility.

-“Margining requirements are always a bigger deal for smaller market participants with less capitalization and fewer cash reserves,” said Virginie O’Shea, CEO of market structure consultancy Firebrand Research.
+“Margining requirements are always a bigger deal for smaller market participants with less capitalization and fewer cash reserves,” said Virginie O’Shea, CEO of finance consultancy Firebrand Research.

-Reporting by Michelle Price in Washington, D.C., and Anna Irrera in London; Editing by Greg Roumeliotis and Leslie Adler
+Reporting by Michelle Price in Washington, D.C., and Anna Irrera in London; additional reporting by Pete Schroeder and Chris Prentice; Editing by Greg Roumeliotis, Leslie Adler and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.